About

 Learning Objectives:

-- Describe important developmental tasks which children accomplish at various stages of their social-emotional development
+• Describe the developmental milestones and how children interact at various stages in their development

 Session 10: Creative Development

-Creativity is an important aspect in a child's development as a "whole" person.
+Creativity is an important aspect in a child's development.
 As an early childhood educator, it is important that you understand various aspects of creative development and how to promote creativity in children of all ages.

 Learning Objectives:

-- Describe the role of the early childhood educator in promoting creativity in children
+• Describe your role as an early childhood educator in supporting creativity in children

 Learning Objectives: